ZachBray/simple-binary-encoding-wiki/Cpp-OTF-User-Guide.md

 ## Error Handling & Message Completion

 Decoding of a message stops when an error is encountered, such as the length of the buffer being too short, or the message is completed successfully.
-The former is signaled via the `OnError::onError` method.
-And the latter is signaled via the `OnCompleted::onCompleted` method.
-An example of usage taken from the [example](https://github.com/real-logic/simple-binary-encoding/blob/master/examples/cpp98/SbeOtfDecoder.cpp) is below.
+The former is signalled via the `OnError::onError` method.
+And the latter is signalled via the `OnCompleted::onCompleted` method.
+An example of usage taken from the [example](https://github.com/real-logic/simple-binary-encoding/blob/master/sbe-samples/src/main/cpp/SbeOtfDecoder.cpp) is below.

 ```c++
 class CarCallbacks : public OnError, public OnCompleted